shahanakattil/ai-in-a-day/01-aml-model-training/01-aml-model-training-new-v2.md

 ## Summary

-In this lab, you have built, trained, and evaluated the machine learning model using Azure Machine Learning
+In this lab, you explore the COVID-19 data dashboard, set up and prepare your Azure Machine Learning workspace, train and evaluate a model using Automated ML, and generate and analyze a Responsible AI dashboard.

+### You have successfully completed the lab